tompee26/KotlinBuilder/README.md

 ```

 #### Limitation
-Kotlin default parameters are not available as metadata nor is represented as a property on the class type.
+Kotlin default parameters are not available as metadata nor are represented as a property on the class type.
 They are only represented as instructions in byte code.
 Because of this, there is no reliable way to detect if a parameter has a default value at compile time.
 You need to ensure that all parameters annotated with `@Default` really has a default value.
 The generated code can fail if the types don't match but may not be true for all cases.

 ### Caution: Default value resolution
 Default values are represented as nullable types in the builder.
 When these nullable variables are modified, they will overwrite the default value upon call to build.
 However, named non-null parameters in Kotlin does not support null inputs.
 To work around this, a matrix of default value powerset is created that checks for all possible combinations of modified default values.
 The size of this powerset is 2^x where x is the number of default values.
+The worst case complexity of a builder with default values is therefore Log(2^n).

-## Custom setter name
+### Custom setter name
 `@Setter` can be used to provide a custom setter name function to a parameter.
 By default, the parameter name will be used.

 ```kotlin